A-Mosa/playing-with-dockers/README.md

 ## Creating a docker file
 - A simple Flask app
 - A nginx version with the required configurations to support the FPM version of nextcloud app
+- A Redis image based on Alpine with gcc installed
 ## Services